The Turkish Eggs Once Served to Ottoman Sultans

 Notes

-- Yields: This recipe serves 2 people with each portion serving two eggs.
-The nutritional values below do not include the optional serving of bread/toast.
+- Yields: This recipe serves 2 people, with each portion serving two eggs.
+The nutritional values below do not include the optional bread or toast serving.

 - Butter: You can use salted butter, but if you do, omit the additional salt.

-- Cooking eggs: We recommend poaching no more than two eggs at a time for the best results.
+- Cooking eggs: I recommend poaching no more than two eggs at a time for the best results.

-- Eggs: While this Turkish egg recipe is traditionally made with poached eggs, you can serve it with fried eggs or soft-boiled eggs as well.
+- Eggs: While this Turkish egg recipe is traditionally made with poached eggs, you can also serve it with fried or soft-boiled eggs.

-- Make Ahead & Storage: You can make the garlic yogurt sauce a day in advance and store in an airtight container in the fridge.
-While technically you can store the leftovers in an airtight container, we highly recommend consuming this dish as soon as possible while it is still warm and fresh.
+- Make Ahead & Storage: You can make the garlic yogurt sauce a day in advance and store it in an airtight container in the fridge.
+While you can technically store the leftovers in an airtight container, I highly recommend consuming this dish as soon as possible, while it is still warm and fresh.

 Nutrition